1203-Johnson-Ellis/Mafia-Dating-Sim/README.md

 # Mafia Dating Sim
 Shot through the heart.
 Bang.
-Visual novel about about a carabiniere getting up-close and personal to investigate suspected members of cosa nostra in fantasy Sicily, 1924, during the rise of fascism and anti-mafia government protocals.
+Visual novel about about a carabiniere getting up-close and personal to investigate suspected members of cosa nostra in fantasy Sicily, 1924, during the rise of fascism and anti-mafia government protocols.

 <picture>
   <img alt="Header image of Venisian canals" src="https://github.com/1203-Johnson-Ellis/Mafia-Dating-Sim/blob/main/game/images/backgrounds/bg%20venice%20canals.png">
  </picture>

-## GAME HELP
+## FILE NAVIGATION
 All dialogue is contained in .rpy files whose names start with `script`. `script.rpy` lays out the overall structure and jumps between other files as scene transitions occur.

 All other .rpy files (whose names do NOT start with `script`) control technical aspects of setting up and running the game, such as displayables and variable definitions.